mbp-lab/wise2021_bias_ai/README.md

 3. To open an existing notebook
 	- In the file explorer pane on the left, browse to an `.ipynb` file and doubleclick it

+### Validate Your Virtual Environmenmt Installation

+To validate your virtual env installation, and make sure you are able to run a simple notebook

+1. In JupyterLab, open `validate_installation.ipynb`
+2. Follow the instructions in the Notebook

 ### Intro to ML Notebook

-As an example, you can familiarize yourself with the notebook we will use in our first lecture `intro_ml.ipynb`
+As an example, you can also familiarize yourself with the Notebook we will use in our first lecture: `intro_ml.ipynb`